Skip to Content

 • Charitable life income trust: Your client can make a large gift while retaining income.
 Some charitable trusts provide substantial tax benefits and capital gains tax avoidance.

-• Retirement plan gift: Donors can designate the Association as a beneficiary in Individual Retirement accounts (IRAs) and 401(k) plans.
+• Retirement plan gift: Donors can designate the Association as a beneficiary in individual retirement accounts (IRAs) and 401(k) plans.
 Some donors are able to make a gift directly from their retirement plans.

 • Life insurance gift: Your client may name the Association as a beneficiary.
 We welcome the opportunity to discuss donating a policy to the Association.